Galus/emulator-chip-8-rust/README.md

 [joamag's boytacean gameboy emulator](https://github.com/joamag/boytacean) inspired my project layout to funnel all the things into the cpu. :)

+Update 8/31/25: I am so pissed I hurdur 'funnel'd all these things into CPU.
+I refactored it all to be top-level at 'emu' and passed down to where its needed.
+I wonder why I even decided to go down that dark path.

 ## Features

 - Accurate emulation of CHIP-8 instructions